 City business cases (+0.29 per cent) bring the increase to 3.01 per cent.
 Local boards and committee business cases (+0.13 per cent) result in the city tax impact of 3.14 per cent.

 I know a reasonable tax increase is a priority to our residents.
 While some would prefer a smaller increase, I believe the overall tax increase of two per cent is reasonable with strategic investments in services that are essential to keeping our city up and running, as well as fostering Burlington as one of the best communities in Canada in which to live and work.

 Based on prudent advice from city staff, the 2016 operating budget features appropriate investment of your hard-earned dollars.

 Connect with me by phone: 905-335-7607, email: email@example.com, Twitter: @RickGoldring and Facebook: Rick Goldring.

 Seats are available at the free Inspire Burlington event on Thursday, Feb.
 11, 7:30 p.m., Royal Botanical Gardens Auditorium, 680 Plains Rd.
 W.

 The keynote speaker is renowned city planner Brent Toderian, who will talk about why cities should grow up through infill rather than out through sprawl.
 Email firstname.lastname@example.org or call 905-335-7607 to reserve your seat.

-This column appears in the February 2015 edition of Snapd Burlington.
+This column appears in the January 29th edition of the Burlington Post.